razorpay/blade/.changeset/light-cobras-switch.md

 ---
-"@razorpay/blade": major
+"@razorpay/blade": patch
 ---

 feat: add blue variant to Counter component & change intent to variant

-## ⚠️ Breaking change for Counter component
+## ⚠️ Changes for Counter component with backward compatibility
 Changes the `intent` prop to `variant` since we support more than Feedback colors with the addition of `blue` color for Counter.
+We will continue to support `intent` prop for backward compatibility but it will be deprecated in an upcoming major release.

 ### Migration guide
 1. Replace all instances of Counter's `intent` prop with `variant